jribbink/equifood/docs/meeting minutes/Team meeting 8.md

 ## Things we discussed this meeting:

--Fixing issues with code envirement.
+-Fixing issues with code environment.
 -Try to get things done quickly so we have time to fix issues before testing.